 Gedi is one of Kenya’s great unknown treasures.
 A wonderful lost city laying in the depth of Arabuko Sokoke forest.
 The town is said to date back to the 15th Century.
-The town has been rehabilitated by the National Museums and was declared a national monument in 1948.
-The town walls and foundations can still be seen today.
+The town was rehabilitated by the National Museums and was declared a national monument in 1948.
+The town walls and foundations can still be seen todate.
 Gedi was abandoned in the early 18th century.
 In 1927 Gedi was Gazzetted as a historical monument.

-Inside the museum there are excavations from the town 1948-1958, that were recovered, many from Persia, Chinese, glass and glazed earthen ware indicating not only trade links but a taste for good life among the Swahili elites.
-The ruins are a popular tourist destination.
+The facility is run by the National Museums of Kenya hence there is also a museum within the city.
+Inside the museum there are excavations from the town 1948-1958, that were recovered, many that are Persian, Chinese, glass and glazed earthen ware indicating not only trade links but a taste for good life among the Swahili elites.
+The ruins make for one of the popular tourist destination.

 Other areas within the Gedi Ruins that tourist get to visit :-

 The Reception court

 Pillar Tomb :- Indicating where the leaders and prominent people were buried.

 House of the Chinese Cash :- believed to have been the peoples bank.

 House of the Venetian Bead

 North Gate: Indicate a perimeter wall that separated the locals from the Gedi town community.